nombrekeff/wine/README.md

-# Wine - Spigot Notifier
+# :wine_glass: Wine - Spigot Notifier

 Spigot/bukkit notifier plugin, you can send messages to **Telegram**, notify against a **Webhook** or to **Discord** servers (WIP). **Customize messages**, enable/disable events for certain users, or mute events as you please.
 Adds a set of utility commands for simpler management.